sdaza/pysdaza/readme.md

 # pysdaza

-Python packages with functions I use everyday.
+My Python package with functions I use everyday.

 #### Installation